SampsonML/path-minimized-latent-odes/README.md

 Latent ODEs are a powerful framework for modeling sequential data and complex dynamical systems.
 However, standard latent ODE models often struggle with long-term extrapolation and accurate inference of system parameters.

-This work introduces a **path-length regularization** strategy: instead of the standard variational KL penalty, we penalize the **length of trajectories in latent space**.
+This work introduces a **path-length regularization** strategy: instead of the standard variational KL penalty (turning the VAE into a standard AE), we penalize the **length of trajectories in latent space**.
 Encouraging shorter latent paths yields:

 - More time-invariant latent representations
 - Faster and more stable training